 Upon expiry, the first contract is worth $35 because it’s trading $35 higher than the strike price.
 Meanwhile, the second contract won’t generate any profit for the option holder because it’s trading at $15 lower than the strike price.

 Options contracts usually have an expiration date.
 Generally, the more time available until expiry, the higher the chances of making a profit.
 Conversely, the closer the expiry date, the lower the value of an option.

 Investors usually consider the market conditions and their personal goals before investing in either option type.
 Calls are ideal for investors who want to take advantage of falling prices, while puts are better suited for investors who want to take advantage of falling prices.

 As with other securities, options are affected by interest rates.
 Call options rise as interest rates rise, while puts decline.
 The reverse happens when interest rates drop.

 Volatility is arguably the most significant factor that influences options trading.
 It involves examining the history of a stock over a certain period.
 Understanding volatility helps investors to establish when it is a good time to buy or sell options.

 Finally, options trading starts with establishing clear financial goals.
 Having clear financial goals enables investors to develop proper strategies when investing in options.

 Options trading can be relatively complex.
 But it isn’t impossible to learn.
-By partnering with SoFi Invest, investors with experience trading in other securities have learned how to trade options and diversified their portfolios.
+By partnering with SoFi, investors with experience trading in other securities have learned how to trade options and diversified their portfolios.